Plunge Evolve vs Ice Barrel 300 for small garage setups

 CF-3 Pro Cold Therapy Machine, 16.8QT Large-Capacity Ice Therapy System

 The CF-3 Pro’s 16.8-quart reservoir is the standout feature: most ice therapy machines hold 6 to 8 quarts and need refilling every 30 minutes.
 The CF-3 Pro runs 6 to 8 hours on a single fill, making it the pick for evening rehab sessions after a heavy lift.
 The included shoulder and knee wraps fit broad anatomies, and the unit is quiet enough to run during sleep.
 At roughly 14 inches tall, it stores under a garage workbench when not in use.
 Pair it with the Ice Barrel 300 for full-body plus targeted recovery on the same evening.
-Check current price on Amazon.
+CF-3 Pro Cold Therapy Machine.

 CF-1 Cold Therapy Machine for Knee Surgery Recovery

 The CF-1 is the compact, quiet sibling.
 If your garage space is genuinely tight and you only need targeted knee or ankle cooling, the CF-1’s 6-quart reservoir is enough for a 45-minute session — ideal post-ACL or post-meniscus repair.
 Reviewers consistently note its sub-40 dB noise level, which is rare in this category.
 It plugs into a standard outlet and uses regular tap water plus ice cubes.
-Check current price on Amazon.
+CF-1 Cold Therapy Machine for Knee Surgery Recovery.

 Cold Therapy Machine for ACL and Post-Surgery Recovery

 This third option is the budget pick for users recovering from a single procedure who don’t need a permanent fixture.
 It ships with a universal pad that adapts to knee, ankle, or hip, and uses ice cubes plus water rather than dedicated freeze packs.
 After recovery, it stores compactly on a shelf.
-Check current price on Amazon.
+Cold Therapy Machine Ice Machine for Knee After Surgery.

 Programmable Portable Ice Machine for Knee

 If you want set-and-forget timing, this programmable unit cycles cooling automatically — 20 minutes on, 10 minutes off — reducing tissue overcooling and skin irritation that comes from continuous flow.
 The programmable timer is a meaningful upgrade for overnight use.
-Check current price on Amazon.
+Cold Therapy Machine.

 Installation realities for either tub